tantaman/tantaman.github.io/_posts/2021-12-28-Color-Picker-From-Scratch.markdown

 Another way to think of this is if you put a tiny amount of paint on a brush and painted a giant wall or a ton of paint on a brush and painted a small wall.
 The first wall is less saturated with the hue, the second wall is very saturated.

-We'll return to these concepts, and explain them further, as we build out the color picker.
+Now that you understand HSV, lets see how to apply them to create a color picker.

 # The Hue Slider

-Hue is derived from the color wheel and ranges between the values of 0 and 360.
+Hue, as a value, ranges between 0 and 360.
+This is because hue was originally formalized using the analogy of a color wheel.
+Each angle of the wheel being a different hue.
 To display all available hues to a user, we can set up a gradient with color points at different values between 0 and 360.

 ```jsx
 const hues = [0, 60, 120, 180, 240, 300, 360];